arrlancore/markzen/README.md

 - **Enhanced New Tab Experience**: Beautiful background images, clock, and most frequently used bookmarks
 - **Privacy-Focused**: All data stored locally with no login required
 - **Usage Analytics**: Track bookmark engagement to surface most valuable resources
+- **Open Multiple Bookmarks**: One click to open all bookmarks that set as default on a workspace

 ## Project Structure